iot-Noob/rtc-example/README.md

 ```

 ## **🛠️ How It Works**
- ### **✅ Step 1: Create an Offer**
+ ### **✅ Step 1: Create Offer (Peer A)**
 1. Click the "Create Offer" button.
-2. The generated SDP offer will appear in the output box.
+2. The generated SDP offer will appear in the output field.
-3. Copy this offer and send it to the remote peer.
+3. Copy the SDP and ICE values.
-### **✅ Step 2: Receive Answer**
+### **✅ Step 2: Make Call (Peer B)**
-1. The remote peer should:
-    - Paste the received SDP offer in the input field.
+1. Paste the SDP offer and ICE candidate into the respective input fields.
+2. Click ``**"Make Call"**.``
+3. This will:
+- Set the remote description
-    - Paste one ICE candidate (manually for now).
+- Add the ICE candidate
-    - Click "Make Call" to generate an answer.
-2. The SDP answer and ICE for the remote peer will be generated similarly.
+- Create and send back an SDP answer
+## **🔁 Manual Exchange**
+- Copy the SDP answer and ICE from Peer B and input it into Peer A manually.
+- This simulates a manual signaling process and establishes the WebRTC connection.

 ### **🧪 Testing**
-This demo is best tested by opening two browser tabs or windows (ideally in different browsers or incognito), acting as two peers, and manually copying the offer/answer and ICE candidates.
+To test the connection:
+- Open the app in two browser tabs, ideally in different browsers or one in Incognito mode.

+- Treat each as a separate peer (A and B).

+- Manually copy-paste SDP and ICE between tabs.

+- Check the browser console logs for successful data channel events and message exchanges.
 ### **⚠️ Limitations**
-No signaling server: Manual exchange of data is required.
+- ❌ No signaling server (you must manually exchange SDP/ICE)

-Only single ICE candidate handling
+- ❌ Only a single ICE candidate is handled at a time
+- ❌ No audio/video streaming — only data channels

-Basic example: Not production-ready, intended for educational purposes
+- ❌ Not intended for production use

-### **✨ To-Do (Optional Enhancements)**
+### **✨ Future Improvements**
-- Add a signaling server (WebSocket/Socket.IO)
+Add signaling via WebSocket or Socket.IO

-- Support multiple ICE candidates
+Handle multiple ICE candidates automatically

-- Add media stream handling (audio/video)
+Add media stream support (audio/video)

-- Error boundary handling and UX
+Improve error handling and user feedback

 ### **🧑‍💻 Author**
 M Talha Khalid IOT Noob